DavidZalman101/OSE_labs/README.md

 ===   Check yourself by recompiling & debugging!
 ===   (address & instruction)

+TODO: ask the TA is this is correct
+	  when I run with -T0x7C10 (instead of 0x7C00) it couldn't get to the first instruction of the kernel (0x10000c)
+0x7c1e:  lgdtw  0x7c64

 === Q What's the first instruction after the kernel establishes a new
 ===   mapping that would fail to work properly if the mappings were
 ===   not in place? (address & instruction)

+0xf010002f:      mov    $0x0,%ebp

 === Q What functions from console.c are directly used by printf.c?
 ===   (just function names separated by spaces, not full declarations)